Vietnam.vn - Nền tảng quảng bá Việt Nam

 Devices such as televisions, computers, laptops and phones are also likely to harbor bacteria and need to be cleaned every 24 hours.
 When children have a cold, parents should clean and disinfect their toys regularly.

-Use disposable items: Cold-causing germs can cling to fabrics such as tablecloths, towels, and hand towels.
+Use disposable items: Cold-causing germs can cling to fabrics such as tablecloths, towels, or hand towels.
 Sick people should use tissues to wipe their hands, face, and nose, and throw them away immediately after use.
-Even dishes and chopsticks should be wiped with disposable paper during this time.
+Even dishes and chopsticks should be wiped with temporary paper towels during this time.
 Use disposable paper cups instead of toothbrushes and drinking glasses.

-Stay away from sick people for 3-5 days or until symptoms are completely gone to make sure germs don't spread through contact.
+Stay away from sick people for 3-5 days or until symptoms have completely cleared to make sure germs don't spread through contact.

 If possible, the patient should stay in a separate room for activities and sleep.
 Prepare some necessary items such as tissues, trash can, medicine, and water bottle in the room.